midhunhk/midhunhk.github.io/_posts/2023-09-15-android-message-counter.md

 }
 ```

-Note that we need to request the necessary permissions in the config file to access SMS messages, specifically the **READ_SMS** permission.
+Note that we need to request the necessary permissions from the Android Runtime in the config file to access SMS messages, specifically the **READ_SMS** permission.
 ```xml
 <uses-permission android:name="android.permission.READ_SMS"/>
 ```